-CompTIA’s Index is based on data available as of August 2019.
+CompTIA’s Index is based on data available as of August 2020.

-CompTIA’s Index is based on core information technology (IT) occupations such as support, networking, cybersecurity, software and web development, data science, management and so on.
+CompTIA’s Index is based on core information technology (IT) occupations such as support, networking, cybersecurity, software and web development, database administration, management and so on.
 This is slightly different from the industry and occupational definition found in Cyberstates.
 Cyberstates covers a broader set of tech occupations, including positions such as engineers, engineering technicians and assemblers working in tech manufacturing.
 However, all core IT occupations are a subset of the broader tech occupations.

 In addition to Burning Glass information on job postings, they provide “postings/people employed in a given area and location quotients.
 Together, these can help make sense of raw posting counts, and provide a picture not just of how job postings are distributed across geographies, but how particular types of jobs are concentrated relative to the average, nationwide distribution and where a particular job is advertised more frequently than one would expect given the size of the employed population.”